 We learned how to get your iOS and Android apps featured on the app stores in the last two posts of our App Hacks series.
-We also need to know how to optimize your app to keep its discoverability high.
+We also need to know how to benefit from app store optimization to keep your app’s discoverability high.
 Luckily, we’ve got your back.

 Getting your app featured is like Christmas for your app, but just like Christmas it only lasts briefly and comes once every year.
 So building your app’s ranking and optimizing can be more important than getting it featured.
 As the image below shows, app store searches are still the number one method to discover new apps according to The State of Mobile Apps report by Nielsen.
 By optimizing your app store listing, you will make every day a “Congrats, your app will be featured!” day.